reiver/article-20250227/README.md

 In fact, I am hopeful for the future for all of decentralized social-media (DeSo) — Bluesky, the Fediverse, Nostr, Farcaster, etc.

 I think the world is a little less-worse with decentralized social-media in it.
-And, hopefully, a little better.
+And, maybe even a little better.

 And, if you are not already on decentralized-social media — please join 🙂